-- 1. The Non-Contributory Pension Benefit was the original component and, in general, is relevant to members who: - Transferred from the Retirement System to the Pension System after April 1, 1998, - Terminated employment before June 30, 1998, and were vested (i.e. entitled to a future benefit), or - Are currently employed by a participating governmental unit that elected not to participate in the Contributory Pension Selection and/or the Alternate Contributory Pension Selection: City of Crisfield, Housing Authority of Crisfield, Garrett County Commissioners, Garrett County Roads Board, Town of Elkton, Town of North Beach, Prince George's County Government, and Princes George's County Crossing Guards. - 2.
-The Contributory Pension Selection was created in 1998 and, in general, is relevant to members who: - Terminated from employment before June 30, 2006, and were vested (i.e. entitled to a future benefit), or - Are currently employed by a participating governmental unit that elected to participate in the Contributory Pension Selection but did not elect to participate in the Alternate Contributory Pension Selection: Town of Emmitsburg, Town of Frostburg, Town of Middletown, and Town of Taneytown. - 3.
-The Alternate Contributory Pension Selection was created in 2006 and, in general, is relevant to members who were employed as members on June 30, 2006, or who became employed as members after June 30, 2006 and before July 1, 2011.1 - 4.
-The Reformed Contributory Pension Benefit was created in 2011 and, in general, is relevant only to members who either (a) were not employed as a member before July 1, 2011, or (b) were employed as a member before July 1, 2011, did not vest, and became employed as a member on or after July 1, 2011 after being separated from employment for more than four years.1
+- 1. The Non-Contributory Pension Benefit was the original component and, in general, is relevant to members who: - Transferred from the Retirement System to the Pension System after April 1, 1998, - Terminated employment on or before June 30, 1998, and were vested (i.e. entitled to a future benefit), or - Are currently employed by a participating governmental unit that elected not to participate in the Contributory Pension Selection and/or the Alternate Contributory Pension Selection - 2.
+The Contributory Pension Selection was created in 1998 and, in general, is relevant to members who: - Terminated from employment before June 30, 2006, and were vested (i.e. entitled to a future benefit), or - Are currently employed by a participating governmental unit that elected to participate in the Contributory Pension Selection but did not elect to participate in the Alternate Contributory Pension Selection: City of Frostburg, City of Taneytown, Town of Emmitsburg, and Town of Middletown. - 3.
+The Alternate Contributory Pension Selection was created in 2006 and, in general, is relevant to members who were employed as members on June 30, 2006, or who became employed as members after June 30, 2006 and before July 1, 2011. - 4.
+The Reformed Contributory Pension Benefit was created in 2011 and, in general, is relevant only to members who either (a) were not employed as a member before July 1, 2011, or (b) were employed as a member before July 1, 2011, did not vest, and became employed as a member on or after July 1, 2011 after being separated from employment for more than four years.